 Adding Dynamic Images

-The variables are the merge tags in the URL, which are replaced with actual values (for example, the customer ID, the recipient email, and the person's name) at the time the email is sent or the landing page is rendered.
 For example, you can use the dynamic images feature when you are using a third-party service that displays a different image in each contact’s own email client, depending on the personalized information dynamically provided in the full URL of the image.

 Undo, Redo, and Timeline Features